 Ahead of the engagements, Kensington Palace announced two Patronages for Duchess.
 She became Patron of the Royal College of Obstetricians and Gynaecologists (RCOG), and Patron of the Nursing Now campaign.
-Now Duchess of Cambridge Catherine is patron of 16 charities.
+Now Duchess of Cambridge Catherine is the patron of 16 charities.

-On new endeavors The Palace remarked “The Duchess has seen first-hand the impact of front-line medical professionals during visits to hospitals and hospices, and through her work in support of children’s mental health and early intervention.
+On new endeavour, The Palace remarked “The Duchess has seen first-hand the impact of front-line medical professionals during visits to hospitals and hospices, and through her work in support of children’s mental health and early intervention.
 The Duchess’ patronages at RCOG and Nursing Now provide an opportunity to shine a light on these vital professions, both in the UK and internationally.”

-Today’s visit to Royal College of Obstetricians Gynaecologists was to learn more about the College’s global health programmes to reduce maternal and newborn mortality worldwide.
+Today’s visit to the Royal College of Obstetricians Gynaecologists was to learn more about the College’s global health programmes to reduce maternal and newborn mortality worldwide.

-At RCOG Duchess was welcomed by Professor Lesley Regan, who met Duchess at round-table discussion on maternal mental health at Kensington Palace in November.
+At RCOG Duchess was welcomed by Professor Lesley Regan, who met Duchess at a round-table discussion on maternal mental health at Kensington Palace in November.

 Speaking about today’s visit and new patron Professor Regan said, “I am absolutely thrilled that The Duchess of Cambridge has graciously accepted our invitation to become the RCOG’s second Patron, after Her Majesty Queen Elizabeth the Queen Mother.
 It is a great honour for the College, now in its 89th year, and its 16,000 members in the UK and around the world.
-We are very grateful to Her Royal Highness whose support will help to raise our profile as a medical charity that champions the provision of high quality women’s healthcare at home and beyond.
+We are very grateful to Her Royal Highness whose support will help to raise our profile as a medical charity that champions the provision of high-quality women’s healthcare at home and beyond.
 We know that maternal health and mental wellbeing is an issue close to The Duchess’s heart, as a young mother herself.
 We hope that this new relationship will build on our work to improve healthcare for women everywhere, and ensure that women’s views on the care they receive are at the heart of everything we do.”

 It has been 71 years since the College last welcomed a Patron when in 1947 Queen Elizabeth The Queen Mother accepted the role on the award of the College’s Royal Charter.
 Two years later, she was awarded an Honorary Fellowship and in 1957 laid the foundation stone of the RCOG’s current home at Sussex Place.
-Her Majesty The Queen later opened the RCOG’s current home in Regent’s Park in 1960.
+The Queen later opened the RCOG’s current home in Regent’s Park in 1960.

 Duchess had visited RCOG last year to launch a series of films focused on maternal mental health.
-Drawing on her own experiences, Kate admitted to a lack of confidence and feelings of ignorance as a mother.
+Drawing on her own experiences, Catherine admitted to a lack of confidence and feelings of ignorance as a mother.